lino-framework/book/docs/admin/env.rst

 When your server is going to host several production sites, then it is likely that every project needs its own Python environment.
-This differs from what we said in :ref:`lino.dev.env`.
+This differs from what we said for a development machine in :ref:`lino.dev.env`.

 You will then create a new environment for every project and store it below the project directory.
 We recommend to always use the same